Casper Terho

-Casper Terho (born 24 June 2003) is a Finnish professional football player who plays for Jupiler Pro League club Union SG.
+Casper Mikael Terho (born 24 June 2003) is a Finnish professional footballer who plays as a winger for Belgian Pro League club OH Leuven and the Finland national team.

+Early career

+Terho grew up in Vuosaari, East Helsinki, and played football in the youth teams of Helsinki-based clubs Malmin Palloseura, Puotinkylän Valtti, PK-35 and Kontu.
+In 2018, when playing in a youth team of Kontu, he was spotted by two HJK academy coaches at the time, Miika Takkula and Jyrki Ahola, and later in the same year, he joined the youth academy of HJK Helsinki.

 Club career

+HJK

-Casper Terho made his professional debut for Helsingin Jalkapalloklubi on the 26 August 2020, coming on as a substitute in the Veikkausliiga 2-0 home win against Seinäjoen Jalkapallokerho.
+Casper Terho made his professional debut for Helsingin Jalkapalloklubi on the 26 August 2020, coming on as a substitute in the Veikkausliiga 2–0 home win against Seinäjoen Jalkapallokerho.
 Along with other youngsters such as Kai Meriluoto, he played a few other games by the end of season, where his team ended up winning the 2020 championship.
-He has also played for HJK reserve team Klubi 04 in Kakkonen and Ykkönen.
+He has also played for HJK reserve team Klubi 04 in third-tier Kakkonen and second-tier Ykkönen.

-Being already viewed as one of the brightest hopes from the Finnish champions academy, he scored his first goal in his 2021 season debuts, during the 4-2 home championship win against FC Honka on the 24 April 2021.
+Being already viewed as one of the brightest hopes from the Finnish champions academy, he scored his first goal in his 2021 season debuts, during the 4–2 home championship win against FC Honka on the 24 April 2021.
 By the end of May, he became a regular starter with HJK, scoring another goal against Ilves, while still aged only 17.

+Royale Union Saint-Gilloise

-On 29 September 2022, Belgian side Union SG announced that they had reached an agreement with Helsinki about his transfer.
-He joined the Belgian side on 1 January 2023.
-He officially made his debut for the club on 8 January against Anderlecht, as a 77th minute substitute.
+On 29 September 2022, Belgian side Union SG announced that they had reached an agreement with HJK about his transfer.
+He joined the Belgian side on 1 January 2023 on a deal until 30 June 2026, for an undisclosed fee, with HJK securing a sell-on clause.
+He officially made his debut for the club on 8 January against Anderlecht, as a 77th-minute substitute.
+Terho scored his first goal for the club on 20 April 2023, in the first leg of the 2022–23 UEFA Europa League quarter finals against Bayer Leverkusen.
+Despite his goal, his team lost the game 4–1 (5–2 on aggregate), and were eventually knocked out of the competition.
+On 23 April 2023, Terho scored his first goals in the Jupiler Pro League, a brace in a 4–2 away win against Kortrijk.
+In 2024, Terho and Union SG won the Belgian Cup and the Belgian Super Cup.

+SC Paderborn (loan)

+On 1 January 2025, it was announced that Terho was loaned out to 2.
+Bundesliga club SC Paderborn 07 for the remainder of the season with a purchase option.

+OH Leuven

+On 3 July 2025, Terho signed with Belgian Pro League club OH Leuven on a deal until 2028 for an undisclosed fee.